-Some Tips for Faster Turn Times
+Five Tips for Faster Turn Times

-- Always order your appraisals electronically.
+- Order your appraisals online.

 - With online ordering, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
 This is the single biggest time saver available to both of us!
 We don't have to manually enter information from a fax, and you don't have to wonder whether we got the request.

 - Make sure that the subject property information is accurate and complete.

 - There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
 Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to pass long with the assignment.
 We even welcome lists of recent sales from the area — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

 You're always free to call us at if you have any questions about your property or an appraisal we're working on for you.

 - Let us know up front of the property's unique features.

 - It's relatively easy to appraise a cookie-cutter home.
 Most of an appraiser's time is spent analyzing how differing elements add to or detract from what otherwise would be a property's market value.
 Let us know up front when ordering your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
 These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive faster.